adomokos/climb_that_mountain/blog/2017/08/string_calculator_with_applicative_functors.md

 λ> (+10) <$> Just 4
 Just 14
 ```
-Note that all three expressions mean the same thing.
-The first was is using the fmap in a conventional function name and arguments style, the second one uses the infix verion of `fmap` and the third one is using a symbol.
+All three expressions mean the same thing.
+The first is using the fmap as a conventional function name and arguments style, the second one uses the infix verion of `fmap` and the third one is using a symbol.

-This works for adding a number to a Maybe Int, however, I need to use an Applicative Functor to add two Maybe Ints together.
+This works for adding a number to a Maybe Int, however, I need to use an Applicative Functor to calculate the sum of two Maybe Ints.

 ```shell
 λ> (+) <$> Just 10 <*> Just 4
 Just 14
 ```

 Using Applicative Functors, folding the list of Maybe Ints happens like this:

 ```shell